Port Talbot Railway and Docks Company: 0-8-2T locomotives

 The PTR&D main line was very steeply graded, and some of the gradient was against the load.
-Assistant engines were universally used on heavy mineral trains, and for braking purposes had to be switched from rear to front when descending.
+Assistant engines were always used on heavy mineral trains, and for braking purposes had to be switched from rear to front when descending.
 The whole process was expensive and caused delays.

-In April 1899, the Board decided to ask locomotive manufacturers to propose locomotive designs that might work the trains alone.
-At the time the UK locomotive building industry was overloaded with work, and the PT&RD wanted quick supply, so American manufacturers were included.
-The specification was to haul a trailing load of 300 tons, up a gradient of 1 in 40 for 4 miles at a speed of 12 miles per hour.
+In April 1899, the Board asked locomotive manufacturers to present designs that might work the trains alone.
+At the time the UK locomotive building industry was overworked and the PT&RD wanted quick supply, so American manufacturers were included.
+The specification was to haul a trailing load of 300 tons up a gradient of 1 in 40 for 4 miles at a speed of 12 miles per hour.

 Several suppliers provided quotes, and the offer from the American company of Cooke Locomotive and Machine Co through their London agents was accepted on 17 May 1899, on the basis of extremely limited information.
 Two locomotives were to be delivered in July 1899, with an option for three or five more for delivery in September.

-However the sketchy contractual details—the wheel arrangement was changed and vacuum brake equipment added after acceptance of the offer—and the remarkably short building period led to grave difficulty.
+However the dubious contractual details (the wheel arrangement was changed and vacuum brake equipment added after acceptance of the offer) and the remarkably short building period led to grave difficulty.

-The engines, which became nos.
+The engines, Nos.
 2492 and 2493, arrived early in 1900.
-Of the 0-8-2T wheel arrangement, they had flangeless wheels on the central two axles with only an inch clearance, probably due to difficulty in inserting the changed wheel arrangement into a standard frame design.
+With a 0-8-2T wheel arrangement they had flangeless wheels on the central two axles with only an inch clearance, likely due to difficulty in inserting the changed wheel arrangement into a standard frame design.
 They had a tractive effort of 25,490 lb.
-At the end of January 1900 a joint test of the engines with thirty loaded wagons and a 20-ton brake van was undertaken (The existing limit was 24 loaded wagons), It was immediately clear that performance was far below that specified.
+At the end of January 1900 a joint test of the engines with thirty loaded wagons and a 20-ton brake van was undertaken (the existing limit was 24 loaded wagons), It was immediately clear that performance was far below that specified.